MrPicklePinosaur/flowdown/book/src/syntax/utterances.md

 > so fun!
 > and im on a new line!
 ```
+-->

-## Tones (WIP)
+## Tones and Voices

-you can control how the voice assistant outputs the utterance with tone indicators
+You can control how the voice assistant outputs the utterance with tone
+indicators.
+For example, the voice that is used to say the utterance can be
+specified.
 ```
-hey! did you eat my cake?!?! # angry oh my bad, i ate it earlier  # apologetic
+hello I am the default voice
+hello I am a japanese voice # ja-JP-standard-A
 ```